-One of the often-neglected considerations for an EDC or bug out backpack is the consideration for low light situations.
+One of the often-neglected considerations for an EDC or bug out backpack is low light situations.
 To make sure that your system is ready for low light or no light conditions, it is imperative that you add a light source to your systems.
 Once you add a light to your kit, you will be surprised at how often you begin to use it.
 Use this guide to help you select the best cheap tactical flashlight for your kits.

 Best Cheap Tactical FlashlightsQuickly compare the best tactical flashlights or keep reading for more details about each one.

 |Streamlight ProTac 2L-X||500||4.5||165||3.25|

 The Coast G20 is a pen light that is easy on the wallet, but practical and easy to carry for everyday use.
 It uses an LED which helps keep the battery life up, so you won’t need to worry about it dying when you need it most.
 This light is also very simple to add to carry whether you are working in the shop, dressed for the office, or just heading out on shopping.

 Cons: Not the brightest light source available, the push button control can be accidentally pressed fairly easily

 If you have been looking for a light to mount to your duty or carry pistol, you have undoubtedly heard of this brand.
 The TLR-1 is a light that has been around for years and has been mounted on thousands of pistols across the country.
 This light has become a mainstay in the community for people who want a weapons light on their side arm.
 Simple controls and a super bright light make this an excellent option

 Pros: Simple controls, very bright light, many holster companies accommodate this light

 Cons: Smaller versions are available, replacement batteries are expensive